 Most people are familiar with cognac and even some of the numerous cognac cocktails.

 However, because many cognac brands are so expensive, a lot of people haven’t tried the drink.
-Luckily, not all cognac brands are outrageously expensive.
+Luckily, not all cognac brands are over-the-top.

 A bottle of Courvoisier or Hennessy, for example, is very reasonably priced and doesn’t taste bad at all.